-The Umatilla is a relatively small producer of summer steelhead, sending some 400 to 600 fish to the dinner table in some of the better recent seasons, but far fewer when the runs are down.
+The Umatilla is a relatively small producer of summer steelhead, sending some 400 to 600 fish to the dinner table in some of the better recent seasons, but far fewer (measured in the few dozens) when the runs are down.

 This river flows through the heart of Northeast Oregon’s argicultural country near Hermiston and Pendleton, joining the Columbia River at the city of Umatilla just below McNary Dam.

 The river is fished for steelhead from the mouth (Highway 730 Bridge) up to the boundary of the Umatilla Indian Reservation on the east side of Pendleton.

 Most of the summer steelhead here arrive in September and October, with fishing continuing into early spring.
 The river above Nolin to the deadline is typically better in the few months before harvest closes after April 15.